alcover/stricks/README.md

 who only passes and gets `stx_t` from the API.
 Of course, being really a `char*`, a *strick* can be passed to any
 (non-modifying) `string.h` functions.

+The above pseudo-code is simplified.
+In reality, Stricks defines several header types to optimize space for short strings, and houses the *cookie* and *flags* attributes in a separate `struct`.

 ```C
 stx_t s = stx_from("Stricks");